Albinegros de Orizaba: Club's second stay

 The club returned to action in 1916, this time in a local league Liga Amateur de Veracruz, and changed its name to "U-29", which represented a German submarine that fought in the World War I. The club decided to change its name again because local native fell to identified themselves with the club.
-So on 17 June 1916 the club switched to "Asociación Deportiva Orizabeña" or simply known as "A.D.O.".
+So on June 17, 1916, the club switched to "Asociación Deportiva Orizabeña" or simply known as "A.D.O.".
 A local Spanish immigrant, Isidro Palou, came up with the name which was chosen over other names "Orizaba Sporting Club" and "Club Deportivo de Fútbol".
-And so that same year the club took part in the local league with new board of directors Ernesto Arzamendi, Mario Ojeda, Rafael Portas, Eduardo Ruiz, José Powel, Rafael Romero, José Sosa, Jurado y Carlos Namur.
+And so in that same year, the club took part in the local league with new board of directors Ernesto Arzamendi, Mario Ojeda, Rafael Portas, Eduardo Ruiz, José Powel, Rafael Romero, José Sosa, Jurado y Carlos Namur.

 1920–1930

-In 1921 the club is once again invited to take part of a special tournament played in Mexico City to commemorate the nation's 100-year Independence anniversary.
+In 1921, the club was once again invited to take part of a special tournament played in Mexico City to commemorate the nation's 100-year Independence anniversary.
 The club along with local clubs Veracruz Sporting Club and Iberia de Córdoba head down to Mexico City to face the clubs from Mexico City.
-The 3 local clubs fail to advance to the knockout round the eventual champion was Real Club España over Asturias F.C.
-After this tournament the Primera Fuerza league took a year off and when activity resume in 1922 the league decided to allow only clubs from Mexico City to participate and so clubs A.D.O., Veracruz Sporting Club and Iberia de Córdoba from Veracruz return to their league as did Pachuca A.C who return to play in an amateur league in the state of Hidalgo.
+The 3 local clubs fail to advance to the knockout round the eventual champion was Real Club España over Asturias.
+After this tournament the Primera Fuerza league took a year off and when activity resume in 1922 the league decided to allow only clubs from Mexico City to participate and so clubs A.D.O., Veracruz Sporting Club and Iberia de Córdoba from Veracruz return to their league as did Pachuca who return to play in an amateur league in the state of Hidalgo.

 1929 Torneo Veracruzano

-In 1929 the state of Veracruz decide to hold its own national Tournament inviting clubs Deportivo Toluca F.C., Pachuca A.C, Irapuato FC and clubs from Jalisco and Guanajuato among local clubs Veracruz Sporting Club and Iberia de Córdoba.
+In 1929, the state of Veracruz decided to hold its own national Tournament inviting clubs Toluca, Pachuca, Irapuato and clubs from Jalisco and Guanajuato among local clubs Veracruz Sporting Club and Iberia de Córdoba.
 A.D.O. would reach the final and face off against a club from Mexico City made up of players from various clubs from the Primera Fuerza League.
 The club managed to win the first and only such tournament held in Veracruz.
 The club was composed of players like Mr. Neto, "Pepón" Martínez, Roberto Guzmán, Abel Papicha Solar, Otto Neumayer, Marín El Mefisto and brothers Mario and José Campos, with goalkeeper Ernesto Herrera.